ninsuo/symfony-collection/README.md

 - `after_up`, `after_down`, `after_add` and `after_remove` are called after modifying the collection.
 The modification will be reverted if the callback you given returned `false`.

+- `before_init` and `after_init` are called when a collection is initialized.
+No return value are expected.

 Callback functions receive 2 arguments:

 - `collection` references the div that contains your whole collection (the symfony2 field)